Stop Bullying Teachers

 So let’s allow our K-12 teachers to do their job and grade appropriately.
 I wish all teachers and administrators would use the same answer when blamed by parents for Billy’s imperfect results.
 “Work harder.”
 The path to increased success is simple: work harder.
 Nothing worthwhile comes with ease.

 The stakes are high.
-Our children will enter a world where robots and inexpensive foreign workers await.
-A hard-earned two- or four-year college degree with minimal debt arms them with the skills, knowledge, and financial freedom to succeed.
+A hard-earned two- or four-year college degree arms them with the skills, knowledge, and financial freedom to succeed.
 Let’s fortify our children by letting them experience the adversity inherent in life.
 They’ll be fine now and stronger in the future.
+And we can all stop bullying teachers.